Last Updated on

 The entire mattress is completely washable, far beyond what other mattresses offer.
 You can take the actual mattress, put it in the bath, and give it a thorough clean.

-Mold, mildew and fungus are pretty much the death of a conventional mattress.
+Mold, mildew and fungus are pretty much the death of a mattress, making old and used crib mattresses a bit risky to buy.
 However you don’t always know you have a mold or fungus problem until it’s been in there awhile, wreaking havoc.
 There is huge appeal in being able to pull the mattress unit apart and give every part a thorough clean.

 Add to that, Wovenaire® is hypoallergenic and dust-mite-unfriendly.
 According to the Newton website: